rafaelrph/champ/README.md

 PS.
 Sorry...
 The design isn't responsive.
 I know how to develop a web responsive page but I didn't do because you said that the focus isn't the design.

 # Problem?
 I created the Top Scorers page.
-That isn't equals of the real data.
-The logic of extract information is ok.
-I think there's a problem with the data of goals.
+That isn't the same of the real information (checked on the official website of Bundesliga).
+The logic of extract information is ok but I think there's a problem with the data of goals on the API.
 Some goals are scored by a player, but the API has different data for the same player.
-Example: Robert Lewandowski and Lewandowski, Robert.
+Example: Robert Lewandowski and Lewandowski, Robert; Aubameyang and Pierre-Emerick Aubameyang; etc.